i. Risk is inevitable and the best and the only thing a trader can do is to manage it.

 When it comes to position sizing, this is the closest one can get to a holy grail.
 Position sizing is the best way and the most complete way by which traders can manage and limit the risks they are exposed to in the financial markets.

 Position sizing is basically loading up the appropriate quantity of the asset being traded while taking a trade.
 Here appropriate quantity will depend on how risk-averse the trader is.

-As we mentioned earlier that traders must not risk more than 1-3% of their capital on any given trade, this alone is not enough to determine the size of the position.
+As I mentioned earlier that traders must not risk more than 1-3% of their capital on any given trade, this alone is not enough to determine the size of the position.

 Traders also need to have a stop loss limit in place.
 Stop loss is the defense of the trader in the market that allows him to cut off the position before the price shoots off in the opposite direction of his trade.